milesdet/holiday_homework/docs/README.md

 [API Key Authorisation](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key) is a common method to authorise an application, site or project as in this scenario the API is not authorising a specific user.
 This is a very simple implementation of API Key Authorisation.

-Extend the `api.py` to store teh key as a variable.
+Extend the `api.py` to store the key as a variable.
 Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen).

 ```python
 auth_key = "4L50v92nOgcDCYUM"
 ```

-Extend the `def post():` method in `app.py` to request the `authorisation` attribute from the post head compare it to the `auth_key` then process the appropriate response.
+Extend the `def post():` method in `api.py` to request the `authorisation` attribute from the post head compare it to the `auth_key` then process the appropriate response.

 ```python
 def post():